sparkflows/sparkflows-docs/docs/rest-api-authentication/restapi-postman.rst

   Update the username and password in URL and use as request header.

-Click on Authorization tab and select type - Basic
+Click on Authorization tab and select Type - Basic Auth
 ==================================================

 Basic Auth is an authorization type that requires a verified username and password to access a data resource.

-Use default username ``sparkflows`` and Password ``secret`` for client authentication.
+Use default Username ``sparkflows`` and Password ``secret`` for client authentication.
+Click on ``Send`` to authorize the user and get the access token.

 Example
 ===========